 726 The Christian Home

+Buzzell and Hendricks

 A study of the problems of Christian family life, the meaning of Christian marriage, church-home relationships, family worship, family finances, child training, and home-community relationships.
+Elective, fall semester.
+3 hours.

 727 Seminar on Family Problems

+Buzzell

 A study of issues and problems related to marriage and Christian family living, with emphasis on researching, analyzing, and solving those problems.
-Limited enrollment.
+Limited enrollment. \Box

+Elective, spring semester.
+2 hours.

-729 Principles of Discipleship Hendricks
+729 Principles of Discipleship

+Hendricks

 A study of the philosophy and methodology of disciple development, based on selected portions of the life of Christ.
-Limited enrollment (with priority given to seniors majoring in the department and seniors majoring in other departments).
+Limited enrollment (with priority given first to seniors majoring in the department and then to other seniors).
 Enrollment requires consent of the professor.
+Elective, spring semester.
+2 hours.

 730 Practice of Discipleship

+Leventhal

-A seminar on the process and problems of discipleship in the local church, building on the biblical foundation of Coleman's book The Master Plan of Evangelism and the Gospel of Mark.
+A seminar on the process and problems of discipleship in the local

+church, building on the biblical foundation of Coleman's book The Master Plan of Evangelism and the Gospel of Mark.
+Elective, fall semester, odd-numbered years.
+2 hours.

 731 Applied Leadership and Teambuilding

+Buzzell

 This course provides understanding and practical skills in both leadership and followership within a working group, with emphasis on problem-solving, management, innovation, communication, motivation, and leadership style.

+Elective.
+2 hours.

 732 Dynamics of Leadership

+Buzzell

 An analysis of the qualities and practices of the effective Christian leader based on principles in Scripture and related literature, with attention to devising a personal philosophy of spiritual leadership.
-Elective, fall semester, even-numbered years.
+Elective, fall semester, odd-numbered years.
 3 hours.

+733 Audiovisual Media

+Regier

 An introduction to a variety of audiovisual tools available for teaching biblical content designed to develop skills in producing instructional audiovisual materials for various age-groups.
 Students are charged for laboratory materials used.
 Limited enrollment.

-Elective, fall or spring semester, summer.
+Elective, spring semester, summer.
 3 hours.

+734 Christian Camping

+Choun

-734 Christian Camping Hendricks A study of the philosophy, objectives, administration, and counselor leadership of camp activities with attention to curriculum, program planning, worship, recreation, crafts, counseling, and leadership development.
+A study of the philosophy, objectives, administration, and counselor leadership of camp activities with attention to curriculum, program planning, worship, recreation, crafts, counseling, and leadership development.

+Elective, spring semester, even-numbered years.
+2 hours.

+735 Christian Education Journalism

+Hendricks

-735 Christian Education Journalism Hendricks A course designed to help students develop basic skills in writing education materials for publication including how-to-do-it articles and devotional materials.
+A course designed to help students develop basic skills in writing education materials for publication including how-to-do-it articles and devotional materials.
 Limited enrollment.

 Elective.
 2 hours.

+736 Summer Educational Ministries

+Choun

 An analysis of and strategy for summer church educational ministries, with opportunity for students to become involved with church laymen in planning all phases of summer ministries, including vacation Bible school, day camping, midweek programs, and backyard clubs.
+Elective, spring semester, odd-numbered years.
+2 hours.

+737 Advanced Audiovisual Media

+Regier

+A practicum designed to help students develop skills in the production, utilization, and implementation of the 35mm slide system, with special

+attention to design principles, backlit photography, and the creative use of slides in teaching and preaching.
+Prerequisite: 733 Audiovisual Media.

+Elective, fall semester.
+1 hour.

+738 Independent Study in Audiovisual Production

+Regier

+A self-paced study program covering practical suggestions on writing, artwork design, photography, basic special effects, soundtracks, programming, and facilities design.
+The student interacts with a series of ten slide-tape modules and produces a five-minute two-projector slide presentation.
+Prerequisite: 733 Audiovisual Media.
+Elective.
+2 hours.

+739 Current Issues in Christian Education

+Choun

-739 Current Issues in Christian Education Choun A seminar on current areas of Christian education concern, including trends in Christian education, problems facing public education and the Christian day school movement, and an evaluation of the church renewal movement.
+A seminar on current areas of Christian education concern, including trends in Christian education, problems facing public education and the Christian day school movement, and an evaluation of the church renewal movement.

+Elective.
+2 hours.